Computing the noncommutative inner rank by means of operator-valued free probability theory: Introduction

-This noncommutative rank problem has become quite prominent in recent years and goes often under the name of \emph{noncommutative Edmonds' problem}.
-More precisely, let us consider a matrix $A=a_1\otimes \fx_1+\ldots+a_n\otimes \fx_n$, where $\fx_1,\dots,\fx_n$ are noncommuting variables and $a_1,\dots,a_n\in M_N(\C)$ are arbitrary matrices of the same size $N$; $N$ is arbitrary and we want to treat all sizes simultaneously.
-The noncommutative Edmonds' problem asks now whether $A$ is invertible over the noncommutative rational functions in $\fx_1,\dots,\fx_n$; as pointed out above this is equivalent to asking whether $A$ is full, i.e., its noncommutative rank is equal to $N$.
-The noncommutative rank is here the inner rank $\rank(A)$, i.e., the smallest $r$ such that we can write $A$ as a product of an $N\times r$ and an $r\times N$-matrix.
-One can restrict to affine linear functions (i.e., constants plus linear functions) for the entries of those matrices.
-This fullness of the inner rank can also be equivalently decided by a more analytic object: to the matrix $A$ from above we associate a completely positive map $\eta:M_N(\C)\to M_N(\C)$, which is defined by $\eta(b):=\sum_{i=1}^n a_iba_i^*$.
-In terms of $\eta$, the fullness condition for $A$ is equivalent to the fact that $\eta$ is rank-decreasing (here we have of course the ordinary commutative rank on the complex $N\times N$-matrices).
+Let us be a bit more precise.
+Consider a matrix $A=a_1\otimes \fx_1+\ldots+a_n\otimes \fx_n$, where $\fx_1,\dots,\fx_n$ are noncommuting variables and $a_1,\dots,a_n\in M_N(\C)$ are arbitrary matrices of the same size $N$; $N$ is fixed, but arbitrary.
+The noncommutative Edmonds' problem asks now whether $A$ is invertible over the noncommutative rational functions in $\fx_1,\dots,\fx_n$; this is equivalent (by deep results of Cohn, see \cite{cohn_2006}) to asking whether $A$ is full, i.e., its noncommutative rank is equal to $N$.
+The noncommutative rank is here the inner rank $\rank(A)$, i.e., the smallest integer $r$ such that we can write $A$ as a product of an $N\times r$ and an $r\times N$-matrix.
+This fullness of the inner rank can also be equivalently decided by a more analytic object (see \cite{GGOW19}): to the matrix $A$ from above we associate a completely positive map $\eta:M_N(\C)\to M_N(\C)$, which is defined by $\eta(b):=\sum_{i=1}^n a_iba_i^*$.
+In terms of $\eta$, the fullness condition for $A$ is equivalent to the fact that $\eta$ is rank non-decreasing (here we have of course the ordinary commutative rank on the complex $N\times N$-matrices).

-As shown in \cite{GGOW16,GGOW19}, the noncommutative Edmonds' problem has a deterministic polynomial time algorithm, via Gurvits' noncommutative version of the Sinkhorn algorithm in order to certify whether $\eta$ is rank-decreasing.
-We will provide here another analytic approach to decide about the fullness of $A$, actually to calculate more generally the inner rank of $A$.
-We will also put some efforts into controlling the effectiveness and implementability of this analytic approach.
+This noncommutative Edmonds' problem has become quite prominent in recent years and there are now a couple of deterministic algorithms, see \cite{GGOW16, GGOW19, ivanyos2018constructive, hamada2020computing,chatterjee2023noncommutative}.
+We will provide here another analytic approach to decide the fullness of $A$, actually to calculate more generally the inner rank of $A$.
+Our main point is to give a different perspective on the problem, by relating it with recent progress in free probability theory.
+For general information on free probability we refer to \cite{VDN92,MS17} and \Cref{sect:intro_free_prob}; various numerical aspects of free probability were especially treated in \cite{edelman2005random,rao2008polynomial,nadakuditi2022free}.

-Since for arbitrary $A$ the inner rank of the $N\times N$-matrix $A$ is twice the inner rank of the selfadjoint $2N\times 2N$-matrix $ $, it suffices to consider in the following selfadjoint $A$.
-For such a situation we will -- instead of trying to find rectangular factorizations of $A$ or checking properties of the map $\eta$ -- associate to $\eta$ (and thus to $A$) an $M_N(\C)$-valued equation of the form